 Feeling around the inside of his cowboy boots, Seth is satisfied he still has a few glow-sticks in there for emergencies.
 Still has plenty of matches.
 Good.
 Zebula’s granddaughter Abby had shown him how to hide those in his boots without encumbering himself.

-Seth makes the long slow climb back up to the road, pausing every now and again so he doesn’t black out.
+Seth makes the long, slow climb back up to the road, pausing every now and again so he doesn’t black out.
 Each time he pauses, Seth closes his eyes and asks himself if he can still feel it.
 Feel the wound in the world.
-The wound from which they’d drawn the storm.
+The wound from which they’d drawn the storm that knocked him off the road.
 And he can feel it.
 Feel the hole the Family made when they entered this world.

 It’s still there.